yiochen/MonopolyProto/README.md

 - Update the version number in `Assets/MonopolyProto/package.json`
 - commit `main` branch to github
-- Run `make deploy` to release to upm branch
+- github action will automatically push to upm branch